ibm-cloud-docs/FileStorage/File-Storage-FAQ.md

 ## If I have non-encrypted {{site.data.keyword.filestorage_short}} provisioned in a data center that has been upgraded for encryption, can I encrypt my {{site.data.keyword.filestorage_short}}?

 {{site.data.keyword.filestorage_short}} that is provisioned prior to a data center upgrade cannot be encrypted.
-New {{site.data.keyword.filestorage_short}} provisioned in upgraded data centers is automatically encrypted ; there is no encrypt setting to choose from, it’s automatic..
+New {{site.data.keyword.filestorage_short}} provisioned in upgraded data centers is automatically encrypted ; there is no encrypt setting to choose from, it’s automatic.
 Data on non-encrypted storage in an upgraded data center can be encrypted by creating a new File volume, then copying the data to the new encrypted volume or file share with host-based migration.
 See [this article](/docs/infrastructure/FileStorage/migrate-file-storage-encrypted-file-storage.html) for instructions on how to perform the migration.

 ## How do I know if I am provisioning {{site.data.keyword.filestorage_short}} in an upgraded data center?